MultiHal: Multilingual Dataset for Knowledge-Graph Grounded Evaluation of LLM Hallucinations: Related Work: Use of KGs in Datasets and Language Modeling

 \section{Related Work: Use of KGs in Datasets and Language Modeling}

-Multiple surveys discuss KG usage in the context of LLMs, particularly outlining future work roadmaps and synergy \cite{russaKgSurvey, pan2024unifying, kau2024combining}, discussing KGs in context of factuality, hallucination mitigation, multilinguality \cite{lavrinovics}, and graph-retrieval augmented generation \cite{peng2024graph}.
+Multiple surveys discuss KG usage in the context of LLMs, particularly outlining future work roadmaps and synergy \citep{russaKgSurvey, pan2024unifying, kau2024combining}, discussing KGs in context of factuality, hallucination mitigation, multilinguality \citep{lavrinovics}, and graph-retrieval augmented generation \citep{peng2024graph}.
 We identify these as useful starting points for researchers new to the topic.

-\textbf{Language Modeling.} Previous works make use of KG structures \cite{sansford2024grapheval, rashad-etal-2024-factalign} as part of their hallucination detection methodology by extracting graph structures from a given piece of text passage.
-Another approach involves reasoning over KGs \cite{sun2023think} or generating SPARQL queries from natural text \cite{srivastava2024mst5}.
-FactKG \cite{kim-etal-2023-factkg} and Fleek \cite{fatahi-bayat-etal-2023-fleek} propose methodologies using KGs to aid fact-checking.
+\textbf{Language Modeling.} \citet{sansford2024grapheval, rashad-etal-2024-factalign} make use of KG structures as part of their hallucination detection methodology by extracting graph structures from a given piece of text passage. \citet{sun2023think} approach involves reasoning over KGs and \citet{srivastava2024mst5} generates SPARQL queries from natural text.
+FactKG \citep{kim-etal-2023-factkg} and Fleek \citep{fatahi-bayat-etal-2023-fleek} propose methodologies using KGs to aid fact-checking.
 All the aforementioned language modeling approaches present KG information as in-context knowledge.
 However, in-context knowledge has limitations — particularly when there are conflicts between LLM's internal knowledge and the provided context, or when there is limited transparency into how the model integrates and utilizes the external knowledge.
-An alternative approach is to encode the information as part of the model's weights using adapter networks \cite{pfeiffer2023modular, tian-etal-2024-kg, ribeiro-etal-2022-factgraph}.
+An alternative approach is to encode the information as part of the model's weights using adapter networks \citep{pfeiffer2023modular, tian-etal-2024-kg, ribeiro-etal-2022-factgraph}.